 Improvement with Automation

 In early 2013, I started researching ways to solve those challenges using automation.
 I found that the algorithmic trading platforms available to individual investors all have the same focus: programmable quantitative analysis for equity trading.
-Very few have support for options trading and none provided the level of support needed to automate the trading strategies I was using without extensive custom development.
+Very few have support for options at all and none provided the level of support needed to automate the trading strategies I was using without extensive custom development.

 The #1 challenge of any options strategy (and #1 in the list above) is the bid/ask spread.
 Smart Pricing addresses this by making customizable, high-speed, incremental price changes to orders until they fill.
 For complex orders that can’t be modified (like spreads) it automatically handles the workflow to cancel and resubmit new orders.